 Dear Friends of the Mortara Center,

-Over the past year, the Mortara Center has continued to promote and energize faculty and student research at the School of Foreign Service.
-Focusing on pressing global problems from climate change to protests in Hong Kong to digital technology and the future of international affairs, the Center has hosted dozens of events, convened working groups, and supported deep student mentorship experiences through the Mortara Undergraduate Research Fellowship (MURFs) program and the Walsh Exchange.
+Despite moving to a virtual learning environment, the Mortara Center has continued to promote and energize faculty and student research at the School of Foreign Service.
+Focusing on pressing global problems, the Center convened virtual working groups, organized speaker series, and supported deep student mentorship experiences through the Mortara Undergraduate Research Fellowship (MURFs) program and the Walsh Exchange.

-The Center received a major grant from the Open Society Foundation’s Program on Economic Justice to spearhead a new effort to rethink our understanding of international political economy and the purpose of global market integration.
+The Center received a major grant from the Open Society Foundations’ Program on Economic Justice to spearhead a new effort to rethink our understanding of international political economy and the purpose of global market integration.
 The Global Political Economy Project (GPEP) seeks to prioritize outcomes over process; human values and prosperity over market liberalization.
-As part of this effort, the Center held a high-level academic conference devoted to the meaning of social protection in an age of digital technology.
+As part of this effort, the Center held a year-long speaker series addressing race and the international political economy.
+Speakers examined a wide range of topics from trade to colonialism to foreign direct investment and how race and racism intersects with these topics.
+Hundreds of participants attended these events and watched recordings of the series.
+At the same time, the Center hosted three pre-doctoral fellows working on various aspects of the GPEP mission.
+A highlight of the year was an academic meeting co-organized by the fellows examining how qualitative methods can be used to improve political economy research.
 Over the next several years the Center will push forward the GPEP agenda, as it helps to start a national conversation on how best to guarantee that globalization delivers for all Americans.

-As we moved into an all virtual environment during Spring 2020 due to the COVID-19 pandemic, we continued to support student and faculty research.
+While we could not meet face-to-face in the conference room, we continued to support student and faculty research.
 We advanced our work through the Mortara Faculty Fellows.
-The program builds an interdisciplinary group of eight faculty to conduct research on two clusters: globalization and disorder and social stratification.
+The program builds an interdisciplinary group of six faculty to help each other as they seek to publish work grappling with major world problems.
 In this multiyear effort, SFS faculty and students are working daily to help our country and the world grapple with these complex problems.
 The Walsh Exchange convened an amazing seminar, bringing together student researchers from across the globe.
 Our MURFs helped their faculty mentors to push forward their research programs.
-More than anything, the Mortara Community worked to stay connected and safe during this extremely trying time.
+More than anything, the Mortara community worked to stay connected and safe during this extremely trying time.